-The 4-7-8 breath was introduced originally by Dr. Andrew Weil who was really considered the grandfather of integrative medicine and as a pulmonologist who’s also a current University of Arizona Integrative Medicine Fellowship fellow, I’m so honored to be able to guide you in this practice.
-The 4-7-8 breath can be used for situations where you’re feeling particularly anxious, stressed, and even if you have some difficulty falling asleep.
+The 4-7-8 breath was introduced originally by Dr. Andrew Weil who was really considered the grandfather of integrative medicine and as a pulmonologist who’s also a current University of Arizona Integrative Medicine Fellowship fellow.
+The 4-7-8 breath can be used for situations when you’re feeling particularly anxious, stressed, and even if you have some difficulty falling asleep.

 A 12-Minute 4-7-8 Breathing Meditation

 - Sit or stand in a position of comfort.
 You can close your eyes if that feels safe for you to do so or lower your gaze a few inches in front of you.
 Perhaps sit more upright, envisioning this string that’s pulling the crown of the head upwards toward the sky, running down through the spine.
 Checking in and making sure that the head is atop shoulders that are atop the hips.
 This allows your lungs to be in better anatomic alignment to maximize their ability to exchange air.

 - We’ll exhale out through the mouth and then to start, you’ll inhale through your nose for a count of four.
 One, two, three, four.
 Hold the breath, two, three, four, five, six, seven.
 And then out through your mouth, through pursed lips, two, three, four, five, six, seven, eight.

 - Exhale once again, and then inhale through the nose.
 Hold your breath.
 Then exhale through your mouth.
 Inhale into the nose.
 Hold the breath.
 And exhale through your mouth.
 One more time, inhale through the nose.
 Hold the breath.
 And exhale through the mouth.